Best kids' headphones 2025: Top tune-deliverers for toddlers and young rockers

 The on-ear, wired Kidrox toddler headphones are aimed specifically at children ages between 2-7 year old and come in three colour combinations: Black, turquoise and orange, with each featuring their own cartoon tiger face design.

-They’re really a no-frills headphone option which we’re fine with considering their low price.
-Like all our options, the Kidrox headphones have a volume limiter of 85dB and the flat-wire design means there’s no annoying tangles.
+They’re really a no-frills headphone option which I'm totally fine with considering their low price.
+Like all the options I've highlighted, the Kidrox headphones have a volume limiter of 85dB and their flat-wire design means there’s no annoying tangles to get in the way.

-Sure, the sound isn’t out of this world, but if you’re looking for a pair of headphones for safe use on a tablet with a headphone jack, these are a decent option.
+Sure, the sound isn’t out of this world, but if you’re looking for a pair of headphones for safe use on a tablet with a headphone jack, these are a decent option for your rockin' toddler.

 FAQ